-In the first instance, if a child has been sent home, they may be given a work pack to support them through the first few days or a range of different tasks and activities via our online platform that may not quite follow the weekly timetable.
+In the first instance, if a child has been sent home, they may be given a work pack to support them through the first day or two or a range of different tasks and activities via our online platform that may not quite follow the weekly timetable.

-Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?
+Following the first day or two of remote education, will my child be taught broadly the same curriculum as they would if they were in school?